sendgrid/docs/content/docs/for-developers/sending-email/getting-started-smtp.md

 </call-out>

-*To send SMTP email using Telnet:*
+*To send X-SMTP email using Telnet:*

 1. Start your session by typing in the terminal: `TELNET smtp.sendgrid.net 25`.
     <br>SendGrid accepts unencrypted and TLS connections on ports **25**, **587**, & **2525**.
 You can also connect via SSL on port **465**.
 Many hosting providers and ISPs block port 25 as a default practice.
 If this is the case, contact your host/ISP to find out which ports are open for outgoing SMTP relay.
 We recommend port 587 to avoid any rate limiting that your server host may apply.